NicLandajo/comfy-monitor/PreviewVideoMonitorPro_Manual_v5.2.md

 ### Understanding FIT Modes

 Your video's resolution might not match your screen.
-FIT modes control how the video scales.
+FIT modes control how the video scales and positions.

 **The FIT Buttons:**
 `1:1` `Fit` `Width` `Height` `Fullscreen` `Reset`